messa/bloom/README.md

 mail.log.1:5
 ```

-The index data is stored in a SQLite database, default path is `~/.cache/bloom/db`.
+The index data is stored in a SQLite database file, default path is `~/.cache/bloom/db`.
+This path can be changed using command line option `--db` or environment variable `BLOOM_DB`.

 Installation